gvital3230/ui-tracker-backend/README.md

-# Sample UI tracker application
+# Sample UI tracker application - Backend

 This is the part of sample UI tracker service, based on Websocket communication